 Collect and integrate data sources for unified access and collective manipulation.
 Our supplier will work closely with technical staff to collect transactional databases, file systems, flat files, etc, into a single big data file system (lake/warehouse/cloud).

 Collected is transformed though a loading process and integrated into a database system (ETL).
 Scalable data processing scripts aggregate and clean into the appropriate format.
 Following this step, users are able to create SQL queries and perform ad-hoc analysis.

 OLAP or Tabular solutions organize data and enable business users to define problems and draw conclusions through data exploration.
 Data mining techniques and provided tools will lead to greater insight about business operations.

 To be useful, high levels of information need to be communicated clearly.
 Rich visualisations of data that address key business problems are presented in dashboards.
 Employees will save huge amounts of time by avoiding repetitive preperation.

-Possibly the most obvious application of machine learning is the automation of repetitive tasks
+Possibly the most obvious application of machine learning is the intelligent automation of repetitive tasks

 Small, tedious tasks plague every business.

 Automation of isolated tasks amount to small efficiencies.
 Yet, small efficiencies found across an organisation add up to exponential returns with scale.

 “In about 60 percent of occupations, at least one-third of the constituent activities could be automated.”